Pharaoh-Hacks/Wamumbi/README.md

 # Wamumbi

-This is a project for the Wamumbi Foundation to serve to propageate it's mission of touching hearts.
+This is a project for the Wamumbi Foundation to serve to propagate its mission of touching hearts.

 ## Table of Contents